k1LoW/yalog/README.md

 ### Usage ###

-add the following code of the level that you want to output the log in bootstrap.php.
+add the following code in bootstrap.php.

     <?php
         CakeLog::config('Yalog..OutputLevel', LOG_WARNING);

+set lower level than level that you want to output the log at.
+(LOG_ERROR:2 > LOG_WARNING:4 > LOG_NOTICE:5 > LOG_INFO:6 > LOG_DEBUG:7)

+In the example, log of "LOG_ERROR", "LOG_WARNING" and the others are output.

+All output is stopped when it is set to false.

+    <?php
+        CakeLog::config('Yalog..OutputLevel', false);